manticoresoftware/manticoresearch/manual/Searching/Faceted_search.md

 <!-- example Size -->
 ### Size of facet result

-By default each facet result set is limited to 20 values.
-The number of facet values can be controlled with `LIMIT` clause individually for each facet  by providing either a number of values to return in format `LIMIT count` or with an offset as `LIMIT offset, count`.
+By default, each facet result set is limited to 20 values.
+The number of facet values can be controlled with the `LIMIT` clause individually for each facet by providing either a number of values to return in the format `LIMIT count` or with an offset as `LIMIT offset, count`.

 The maximum facet values that can be returned is limited by the query's `max_matches` setting.
-In case dynamic max_matches (limiting max_matches to offset+per page for better performance) is wanted to be implemented, it must be taken in account that a too low max_matches value can hurt the number of facet values.
-In this case, a minimum max_matches value should be used good enough to cover the number of facet values.
+If you want to implement dynamic `max_matches` (limiting `max_matches` to offset + per page for better performance), it must be taken into account that a too low `max_matches` value can affect the number of facet values.
+In this case, a minimum `max_matches` value should be used that is sufficient to cover the number of facet values.

 <!-- intro -->
 ##### SQL: